 Property rates

-The Council charges rates and fees to pay for the activities and services it provides.
+The council charges rates and fees to pay for the activities and services it provides.
 You can read about these in our Long Term and Annual Plans.
-Rates are set annually by Council resolution and are charged each financial year (1 July to 30 June).
+Rates are set annually by council resolution and are charged each financial year (1 July to 30 June).
 The different types of rates are described below.

-Due dates for rates instalments2023/2024
+Due dates for rates instalments 2023/2024

 A 10% penalty will be added to any amount of the current instalment remaining unpaid after the due date.